-- National visa application Completed and signed.
+- National visa application- Completed and signed.
 Please use the provided Visa Application Worksheet included in the online form to help you complete this application correctly.
 Incorrect answers can result in your visa being denied.
 If you have any questions about this application, contact the HCAYS coordinator - Visa privacy form - Original passport and copy- The passport must be valid for at least 6 months after the program end date with at least two blank pages to affix the visa.
 Be sure your passport is signed.
-You will upload a copy of your passport and also submit or mail your original passport to the HCAYS office by the deadline indicated in your online account. - 1 printed ID photo - Copy of your current student ID - Non-U.S. Citizens only: Copy of Alien Residence Card (Green-Card) or residence visa valid in USA (except B1/B2).
+You will upload a copy of your passport and also submit or mail your original passport to the HCAYS office by the deadline indicated in your online account. - 2 printed ID photos - Copy of US driver's license or US State ID card - Copy of your current student ID - Non-U.S. Citizens only: Copy of Alien Residence Card (Green-Card) or residence visa valid in USA (except B1/B2).